Scope

 Window and door rough openings are essentially big holes in the building envelope, and while these holes get filled with window and door units, the gaps between the units and the framing rough openings can be major sites for uncontrolled air leakage in a home (DOE 2000).
 However, by sealing these rough opening gaps, this air leakage can be significantly reduced.
 A study conducted at Oak Ridge National Laboratory’s Buildings Technology Center on window air sealing showed that windows with 3/4-inch rough-in gaps had an equivalent leakage area of 28.2 cm2/ m2.
 When the gap was sealed from the interior side of the wall, the equivalent leakage area was cut to 0.5 cm2/m2 (Baechler et al. 2010).

 Sealing the gaps between window and door units and the framing rough openings requires care and precision.
-Unlike other parts of the air barrier on exterior walls, which have layers of redundancy, the seal around a window and door unit stands on its own: usually only a single closure separates the indoor air from the outdoors (BSC 2009).
+Unlike other parts of the air barrier on exterior walls, which have layers of redundancy, the seal around a window and door unit stands on its own (BSC 2009).

 Window and Door Sealing Materials

-• Backer rod comes in both open- and closed-cell varieties.
+- Backer rod comes in both open- and closed-cell varieties.
 Only closed-cell products (usually made of polyethylene foam) should be used for sealing window and door rough openings, as open-cell foams can absorb and hold moisture.
-Closed-cell backer rod is typically stocked at hardware stores in 1/4 to 1-1/2-inch-diameters, and sold by the foot from a reel.
+Closed-cell backer rod is typically available in 1/4 to 1-1/2-inch-diameters, and sold by the foot from a reel.
 Larger diameter backer rod (up to 4 inches) is also available in 6- or 7-foot lengths.
-Always use backer rod that is wider than the gap, so it can be pressed firmly into the gap and create a tight seal.
+Always use backer rod that is wider than the gap, so it can be pressed firmly into the gap and create a tight seal (Figure 1).

-• Nonexpanding foam can be used to quickly and effectively seal the gap between the wall framing and window or door unit.
+- Nonexpanding foam can be used to effectively seal the gap between the wall framing and window or door unit (Figure 2).
 It is important to use a nonexpanding product specially formulated for use as a window or door sealant.
 Ordinary expanding foam can swell with enough force to distort the jambs, and cause problems with operating the windows and doors.
 Use of ordinary expanding foam will often void window and door warranties.

 Air Sealing Window and Door Rough Openings